Rel-incode/CristianaSantos/index.md

 I am a Postdoctoral Researcher in Law and Technology in the [PRIVATICS Team](https://team.inria.fr/privatics/) at [Inria](https://www.inria.fr/en), working with [Nataliia Bielova](http://www-sop.inria.fr/members/Nataliia.Bielova/) and [Cédric Lauradoux](https://planete.inrialpes.fr/~lauradou/).
 Currently, I am doing research on **legal and technical requirements for consent banners, dark patterns, and data subject rights, and I love it! :)** Previously, I was a lawyer and worked as legal adviser and lecturer at the [Portuguese Consumer Protection Organization-DECO](https://www.deco.proteste.pt/).

 ### Research Profile
 The goal of my research is to make legal information structured and actionable for **legal compliance**, for models and tools.
 I extract legal requirements from legal sources.
 With this domain knowledge, I collaborate with computer scientists to both identify the technical requirements for a concrete technology, and to build ontologies.

-### Research Areas
-Data Protection and Privacy, Legal Informatics, AI&Law.
+My research areas are Data Protection and Privacy, Legal Informatics, AI&Law.

 ### Recent News